MicrosoftDocs/quantum-docs-pr.nl-NL/articles/user-guide/language/expressions.md

 ### <a name="copy-and-update-expressions"></a><span data-ttu-id="484a9-281">Expressies kopiëren en bijwerken</span><span class="sxs-lookup"><span data-stu-id="484a9-281">Copy-and-Update Expressions</span></span>

-<span data-ttu-id="484a9-282">Aangezien alle :::no-loc(Q#)::: typen waarden zijn (waarbij de qubits een enigszins speciale rol neemt), wordt er formeel een ' Copy ' gemaakt wanneer een waarde aan een symbool is gebonden of wanneer een symbool wordt losgekoppeld.</span><span class="sxs-lookup"><span data-stu-id="484a9-282">Since all :::no-loc(Q#)::: types are value types (with the qubits taking a somewhat special role), formally a "copy" is created when a value is bound to a symbol or when a symbol is rebound.</span></span> <span data-ttu-id="484a9-283">Dat wil zeggen, het gedrag van :::no-loc(Q#)::: is hetzelfde als wanneer een kopie is gemaakt met behulp van een toewijzings operator.</span><span class="sxs-lookup"><span data-stu-id="484a9-283">That is to say, the behavior of :::no-loc(Q#)::: is the same as if a copy were created using an assignment operator.</span></span>
+<span data-ttu-id="484a9-282">Aangezien alle Q# typen waarden zijn (waarbij de qubits een enigszins speciale rol neemt), wordt er formeel een ' Copy ' gemaakt wanneer een waarde aan een symbool is gebonden of wanneer een symbool wordt losgekoppeld.</span><span class="sxs-lookup"><span data-stu-id="484a9-282">Since all Q# types are value types (with the qubits taking a somewhat special role), formally a "copy" is created when a value is bound to a symbol or when a symbol is rebound.</span></span> <span data-ttu-id="484a9-283">Dat wil zeggen, het gedrag van Q# is hetzelfde als wanneer een kopie is gemaakt met behulp van een toewijzings operator.</span><span class="sxs-lookup"><span data-stu-id="484a9-283">That is to say, the behavior of Q# is the same as if a copy were created using an assignment operator.</span></span>

 <span data-ttu-id="484a9-284">Natuurlijk, in de praktijk, worden alleen de relevante onderdelen opnieuw gemaakt als dat nodig is.</span><span class="sxs-lookup"><span data-stu-id="484a9-284">Of course, in practice, only the relevant pieces are recreated as needed.</span></span> <span data-ttu-id="484a9-285">Dit is van invloed op hoe u matrices kopieert, omdat het niet mogelijk is om matrix items bij te werken.</span><span class="sxs-lookup"><span data-stu-id="484a9-285">This affects how you copy arrays because it is not possible to update array items.</span></span> <span data-ttu-id="484a9-286">Voor het wijzigen van een bestaande matrix is een mechanisme voor *kopiëren en bijwerken* vereist.</span><span class="sxs-lookup"><span data-stu-id="484a9-286">To modify an existing array requires leveraging a *copy-and-update* mechanism.</span></span>